-BRAVe is a student leadership position through the Division of Student Affairs.
-The coordinator’s primary responsibilities are to create and facilitate programming for the campus community to address issues of sexuality, healthy relationships, sexual assault prevention, and gender.
+BRAVe is housing under the Division of Student Affairs.
+Its primary responsibilities are to create and facilitate programming for the campus community to address issues of sexuality, healthy relationships, sexual assault prevention, and gender.

 Past programming includes:

-- Take Back the Night Week--Fall and Spring semesters
+- Traditional Take Back the Night Week--Fall and Spring semesters

 - Film Screenings--The Hunting Ground, It Happened Here, The Mask You Live In

-- Walk a Mile in Their Shoes--Spring 2016 (in collaboration with Sigma Alpha Epsilon)
+- Walk a Mile in Their Shoes--Spring 2016 (in collaboration with Sigma Alpha Epsilon-Washington Gamma)

 - The Clothesline Project--done annually since the 2000's.

 - Consent Stories--Data collected at the University of Puget Sound on consent was presented, Fall 2016.